krigern/howmanypeoplearearound/README.md

 ## Dependencies

-Python 2.7 or preferably Python 3 must be installed on your machine with the `pip` command also available.
+Python 2.7 or preferably Python 3 must be installed on your machine with the `pipj` command also available.
 ```
   python -V
   pip -V